 \subsection{Subjective Test}

-Although the quantitative evaluation shows significant improvement of the proposed framework against other methods, the evaluation metrics (\emph{i.e.,} MSE, and SSIM) might not reflect the real-world application scenario.
+Although the quantitative evaluation shows significant improvement of the proposed framework against other methods, the evaluation metrics (i.e., MSE, and SSIM) might not reflect the real-world application scenario.
 In other words, a professional radiologist may pay special attention to certain aspects rather than general image quality metrics when reviewing CT images.
 As the main application is to assist clinical diagnosis, two radiologists with clinical experience of 12 years and 9 years were invited to perform a series of subjective evaluations.

-The first subjective evaluation was performed using the 2016 Low-dose CT AAPM Grand Challenge test dataset, which consists of 16 patient scans containing lesions and 4 healthy references.
+The first subjective evaluation was performed using the 2016 Low-dose CT AAPM Grand Challenge test dataset, which consists of 16 patient scans with lesions and 4 healthy references.
 The radiologists were asked to mark all the lesions without prior knowledge of the patient's diagnosis.
 By comparing the radiologists' annotations with the ground truth provided by the challenge committee, we calculated precision, recall, accuracy, and F1 score for each method.
 The results are listed in Table \ref{table-subeval1}.
-It shows that all the metrics of the proposed framework show significant improvements compared to the other methods.
-On the one hand, our result received the highest precision over 0.9, meaning that it did not produce artifacts that could affect the diagnostic acceptability.
+All the metrics of the proposed framework show significant improvements compared to the others.
+On the one hand, our result receives the highest precision over 0.9, meaning that it does not produce artifacts that could affect the diagnostic acceptability.
 On the other hand, the higher recall rate indicates better diagnostic sensitivity than the others.
 Overall measurements in precision and the F1 score further confirm the true value of the proposed framework in clinical exams.